Kelley has seen countless movies about haunted houses, as well as numerous horror films of all kinds, making him sort of an expert.

-10. The Unnamable (1988)
+14. The Unnamable (1988)

 A list such as this wouldn’t be complete without at least one film based on a story by horror master, H.P.
 Lovecraft.
 The movie begins during the eighteenth century in the Winthrop house, where Joshua Winthrop, the owner of the house, has locked up his daughter, she-demon Alyda Winthrop.
 For some reason, when Joshua releases Alyda, she murders him.
 Then the movie springs forward to the present day, when six college students, four guys and two gals, decide to spend the night in the house, while looking for Joel, who, hoping to debunk the myth of the Winthrop haunted house, had disappeared the day before.
 One of the students is Randolph Carter, a paranormal investigator and recurring character in Lovecraft’s stories.

 Please keep in mind that the Necronomicon doesn’t exist; Lovecraft invented it as a plot device for his various literary works.
 It’s since been used in many other horror movies as well.